Room for You to Make a Difference

 Become a Friend of the New Room

-Support the work of the New Room by becoming a member of Friends of the New Room and making a regular donation.
+Support the work of John Wesley's New Room by becoming a member of Friends of the New Room and making a regular donation.
 This is usually done by Standing Order and if you are a UK tax payer you can make your donation go further with Gift Aid, with no additional cost to you.

 The annual subscription is £35 per person or £500 for lifetime membership.
 Money raised in this way also supports the work at Charles Wesley's House in Bristol, the other important heritage site in our care.